Sahil1786/Petari/README.md

 ## Community Guidelines

 PETARI is committed to fostering an inclusive and welcoming community.
 We encourage respectful and constructive communication among contributors.
 Please refer to our [Code of Conduct](CODE_OF_CONDUCT.md) for more information.

-## Need Help?

-If you have any questions or need assistance with your contributions, feel free to reach out to us via [email](mailto:petari@example.com) or [GitHub issues](https://github.com/Sahil1786/Petari/issues).

 ## Output Screenshot